 , which is administered by the Pro Bono Institute’s Law Firm Pro Bono Project, of which we are a member.
 We have “challenged” ourselves to contribute, at a minimum, an amount of time equal to three percent of the Firm’s total billable hours, or 60 hours per attorney, to pro bono work.
 Additionally illustrating our commitment to the “challenge,” we offer the unique distinction of providing hour-for-hour credit to our attorneys for their pro bono service to indigent persons.
 Attorneys from all of our offices take part in the Challenge.

-- Lisa Duran of the Phoenix office received a pro bono award from the American Immigration Lawyers Association.
+- Melissa Manning of the Chicago office won a pro bono award from Chicago Volunteer Legal Services.

 The firmwide dedication to pro bono also was reflected statistically.

-- In our 2012 fiscal year, Quarles & Brady lawyers recorded 16,000 pro bono hours -- the equivalent of approximately 8 full-time lawyers, with 83% of those hours devoted to indigent persons or organizations that serve indigent persons.
+- In our 2013 fiscal year, Quarles & Brady lawyers recorded over 19,000 pro bono hours -- the equivalent of approximately 9 full-time lawyers, with 87% of those hours devoted to indigent persons or organizations that serve indigent persons.
+Firm attorneys averaged 40 pro bono hours for the year, and recorded pro bono hours in an amount over 3% of billable hours.

 The pro bono highlights below are categorized by office.
 Click on the links below to view specific office highlights:ChicagoMadisonMilwaukeeNaplesPhoenixTampaTucson